 - Cover with 1 cm (1/4 in) of compost

 - Place your plants in a shadier spot in a well-ventilated room, frost-free conservatory or greenhouse.
 They will need plenty of light, but I’d recommend keeping them away from direct sunlight.
 I place mine on a lower tray under the bench in my greenhouse.
 They get plenty of morning sun, but very little during mid-day

 - Do not let the compost dry out.
 Spray or gently water.
 Ensure that the compost is well drained

 - As soon as flowering starts, feed your Begonias with a high potash feed.
 Tomato feed such as Tomorite it ideal

 - Remove dead flowers and foliage to encourage more growth and prevent rot and disease

 - Don’t forget to enjoy your begonia plants!
 They are very versatile and most varieties can cope with some level of shade

 - Plant the begonia tubers during March or April.
 For best results, grow at a temperature of about 18°C (64°F)

 - Place each segment into individual pots of firm compost.
-A good quality, multi-purpose compost will surfice.
-Ensure that the tops of the tubers are level with the top of the compost.
+A good quality, multi-purpose compost will suffice.
+Ensure that the tops of the tubers are level with the top of the compost

 As well as overwintering begonias, I also overwinter Dahlias.
 Please visit my guide to storing Dahlias over the colder months.